In any job interview, you should expect to be asked about your proudest accomplishments.

 When I joined my previous company, they wanted to break into a new market segment but had very little brand awareness in that space.
 I was tasked with designing and launching a multi-channel digital marketing campaign to reach this new audience and generate at least a 30% increase in leads within the quarter.
 I started by doing a deep dive into audience research and competitor analysis.
 I then developed a content strategy that included targeted social ads, SEO-optimized landing pages, and an email nurture sequence.
 I also collaborated closely with our design and content teams to ensure our messaging was consistent.
 Within three months, we saw a 100% increase in qualified leads compared to the previous quarter and a 25% boost in our email open rates.
 The sales team closed deals that brought in over $500K in new revenue.
 I’m proud of this because it showed how a well-executed strategy and cross-team collaboration can drive real business growth.

-Customer service representative answer
+Customer service worker

 About a year ago, a long-term client called in extremely frustrated because of repeated shipping errors that had disrupted their business operations.
 I needed to resolve the immediate issue and also rebuild trust with this customer, who was ready to cancel their contract.
 I took ownership right away — I personally handled their order from start to finish, coordinated with our warehouse, and arranged for same-day shipping at no extra cost.
 I also set up a follow-up system so I could check in regularly and ensure they were satisfied moving forward.
 Not only did they stay with us, but they also renewed their contract for another two years and mentioned me by name in a company review.
 It reminded me that taking initiative and really listening can make all the difference.